YunoHost/doc/app_friendica.md

 SSL certificate validation requirement (now with support for Let's Encrypt!).
 See Installation section below.
 Dedicated domain (must install under web root like https://hub.example.com/ not https://example.com/hub/ )

-Note:You can use accounts from YunoHost's LDAP.
+Note: You can use accounts from YunoHost's LDAP.
 There are not yet active SSO.

 ## Useful links